Updated: May 2008

 This important CD includes nine(9) arias from Balfe operas, (some never before recorded) seven(7) from operas by Vincent Wallace and two(2) from Arthur Sullivan operas.

-"Sixty Glorious Years" BMS CD422 - includes Tenor aria, "When I beheld the anchor weigh'd" from the Siege of Rochelle and the song, "The Sands of Dee"
+"Sixty Glorious Years" BMS CD422 - includes aria, "When I beheld the anchor weigh'd" from the Siege of Rochelle and the song, "The Sands of Dee"

 The Age of Bel Canto, Jerry Hadley, tenor with Richard Bonynge conducting. includes two Balfe arias from The Rose of Castile.
 CD RCA 09026-68030-1